JustinHuang05/CXRML_Classifier/ML-WS/infra/README.md

 - Ensure the service account has the necessary permissions.
 - Check the GitHub Actions logs for any errors.
 - Verify the GCP APIs are enabled in your project.
+- Make sure the GitHub connection is properly set up in Cloud Build.
+- If you get a "Request contains an invalid argument" error, check that the GitHub connection name in `main.tf` matches the one in Cloud Build.